miladghaznavi/crdts/README.md

 # Conflict Free Replicated Data Types

-This repository implements conflict free replicated data types (CRDTs).
+This repository implements and test conflict free replicated data types (CRDTs).
-Specifically, this repository implements and tests on state-based CRDTs,
+Specifically, it focuses on state-based CRDTs.

-It contains two directories.
+The repository contains three directories:
+- `core` including data types that can be used in implementing all CRDTs,
-`sb` includes the implementation of state based state objects, and `test` contains test suites to test the implementation.
+- `statebased` containing the implementation of state based CRDTs, and
+- `test` including test suites of implementations in both `core` and `statebased`.

 ## State-based CRDTs
-We implement a __last-writer-wins register__, __optimized-observed-removed set__, and a
+We implement a __last writer wins register__, __optimized observed removed set__, and a
-__add-wins-observed-removed-map__.
+__add wins observed removed map__.

-### Last-writer-wins Register (LWWRegister)
+### Last Writer Wins Register (LWWRegister)
-A LWWRegister object is a variant of a register, i.e., a memory cell that stores a value.
+A LWWRegister is a variant of a register, i.e., a memory cell that stores an opaque value.
 A LWWRegister exposes the following operations:
 - `value` that queries the most recent value of the local object,
 - `assign` that assigns a given value to the local object, and
 - `merge` that "merges" a LWWRegister received at a downstream replica with the local object.

-`value` does not mutate the value of the register.
+`value` does not mutate the register.

-`assign` is idempotent but not commutative, violating the convergence property of the object.
-We use "last writer wins" policy to totally order `assign` operations allowing us to *artificially* make this operation commutative.
+`assign` operations across different replicas do not commute, violating the convergence of the register.
+We use "last writer wins" policy to totally order `assign` operations to *artificially* make `assign` commutative.
 Specifically, a *unique* timestamp is assigned to each `assign` operation, and an `assign` operation with a larger timestamp wins the race with another `assign` operation.
-The uniqueness property of a timestamp is particularly important because it prevents any tie between timestamps.
+The uniqueness property prevents any tie between timestamps leading to globally ordering `assign` operations.

 We implement a timestamp using a monotonically increasing sequence number concatenated with a unique identifier (uid); the comparison of sequence numbers precedes that of uids in comparing